MadhukarMoogala/UploadUtilFor-ACC/README.md

 **Visual Studio** (Windows):

 Right-click on the project, then go to **Add New Item\Web\JSON File**.
 Adjust the settings as shown below.
-For environment variable, define the following:
+Set Forge variables, define the following:

 ```json
 {